-Mosh 1.2 synchronizes only the visible state of the terminal.
-Mosh 1.3 will have complete scrollback support; see this issue and the others which are linked from there.
+Mosh synchronizes only the visible state of the terminal.
+We are tracking this issue; see this issue and the others which are linked from there.
 For now, the workaround is to use screen or tmux on the remote side.

 Make sure you are running mosh in a terminal that advertises itself as 256-color capable.
 (This generally means TERM will be xterm-256color or screen-256color-bce.)

 On keyboards with the United States layout, this can be typed